dweb-camp-2019/meshnet/FAQ.md

 >- 900Mhz can be a useful--if quite slow--backup
 >- Be wary of using any 60Ghz PtP option as fog can really hinder link performance

 We need the core areas to have redundancy against at least one radio failure, and have ways to monitor the overall link status of the network.
+Gateway selection and availability should be automatically announced/advertised with our routing protocol.

 We should get some [disaster.radio](https://disaster.radio) distributed at key locations, perhaps as a separate network where people can connect to a camp-global chat.